Envirometrix/PredictiveSoilMapping/main.md

 Nutrients are chemical elements or substances essential for the growth of plants.
-The most essential elements important for the growth of plants are, in fact, carbon, hydrogen and oxygen.
+The most essential elements important for the growth of plants are carbon, hydrogen and oxygen.
 Other essential elements can be separated into macro-nutrients (>100 $\mu$g or >100 ppm) and micro-nutrients (<100 ppm), although there is no strict border between the two [@harpstead2001soil; @hengl2017soil].
 Some macro-nutrients of global importance for soil management and protection are (http://en.wikipedia.org/wiki/Plant_nutrition):

--   *Nitrogen* (N) — It is often considered synonymous with soil fertility.
+-   *Nitrogen* (N) — Nitrogen is often considered synonymous with soil fertility.
 Controls leafy growth.
 Occurs in soil as nitrates (e.g. NO$_3$, NO$_2$).